“I think it’s essential that people keep signing up to these type of trials to push research forward.”

-A trial looking at relieving a blockage caused by suspected bowel cancer with a tube inside the bowel (CReST)
+A trial looking at relieving a blockage caused by bowel cancer with a tube inside the bowel (CReST)

 Bowel cancer is sometimes diagnosed because it causes a blockage in the bowel, which makes you very unwell.
 In this situation, you need to have emergency surgery to relieve the blockage and allow your bowel to start working again.

-- Helps people to live longer
+- helped people to live longer

-- Means fewer people need to have a stoma following a bowel blockage
+- meant fewer people needed a stoma

 quality of life

 The trial team found that having a stent in place of emergency surgery reduced the number of people who needed to have a colostomy (stoma).

 245 people took part in the trial.
 They were put into 1 of 2 groups at random.

 - 123 had a stent put in before surgery – they had surgery about 1 to 4 weeks later